OVERVIEW: DISNEY’S BEACH CLUB VILLAS

 DISNEY’S BEACH CLUB VILLAS

-On this basis, Disney’s Beach Club Villas comes in sixth overall of the Disney Vacation Club resorts.
+On this basis, Disney’s Beach Club Villas comes in ninth overall of the Disney Vacation Club resorts.
 (See this for resort rankings.)

 Beach Club Villas Kid Appeal.

 The kid appeal of the Beach Club Villas, such as it is, comes from largely the pool it shares with its parent resort the Beach Club, and not its design, architecture, or theme.

 Kids will love the Stormalong Bay pool, the best pool at a Disney-owned resort, but otherwise find the Villas a yawn compared to resorts with higher kid appeal.

 Beach Club Villas Convenience.

-Disney’s Beach Club Villas is the sixth-most convenient of all the Walt Disney World resorts in carrying out the Magic Kingdom-focused itineraries for first-time family visitors on this site, and the fifth-most convenient of the DVC resorts.
+Disney’s Beach Club Villas is the sixth-most convenient of all the Walt Disney World resorts in carrying out the Magic Kingdom-focused itineraries for first-time family visitors on this site.

 All of the Epcot resorts are convenient to Epcot and Disney’s Hollywood Studios.
 Epcot is a short walk away, and the Studios are a longer walk or boat ride away.
 The Disney Skyliner is also an option for getting to the Studios–after a change at Caribbean Beach.